AtangaEmma/running-notes/GIT-GITHUB-README.md

 ----------------------------

-It takes a picture of what all your file looks like at that and stores a reference of that snapshot
-And we can make a reference of that snapshot.
+It takes a picture of what all your file looks like at that and stores them, and we can make a reference of that snapshot.

+Benefits of Git
+-

 With Git;

 Developers can collaborate

 Here, we have a distributed version control system